rchiso/MML_Coursework/README.md

 - **`Datasets`**: Contains the `Kryptonite-n` datasets used in the project.

+- **`Model`**: Contains the saved model parameters of the MLP used for generating the final predicted labels.

 - **`HiddenLabels`**: Contains the predicted labels for the hidden Kryptonite-n datasets.

 ## Getting Started